Ruesha Littlejohn: Ireland

 After three years of not playing internationally, Littlejohn's situation caught the eye of Arsenal teammates Emma Byrne, Yvonne Tracy and Niamh Fahey.
 They alerted the FAI to her eligibility through her maternal grandparents.

 In February 2012 Littlejohn received her first call–up to the senior Republic of Ireland squad, for the 2012 Algarve Cup.
 She made her debut with the Irish national team against Hungary at the final game of the Algarve Cup on 7 March 2012.
 Ireland won 2–1 to avoid a last place finish.
 Altogether Littlejohn has so far been capped over 60 times by the Irish.
 She was named in Vera Pauw's squad for the 2023 Women's World Cup.

 Personal life

-Ruesha's twin sister Shebahn was a travel reporter on Glasgow radio station 102.5 Clyde 1 and now works for Talksport.
-The family has a Irish background and grew up in Old Drumchapel.
-She is openly lesbian.
-In June 2019, fellow player and captain Katie McCabe revealed that they are in a relationship and that women's association football is very accepting of LGBT people.
-The couple split in May 2023.
+Littlejohn, who is of Irish descent, grew up in Old Drumchapel, Scotland.
+She and her twin sister Shebahn host a weekly football podcast on Talksport.

+Littlejohn has been in a relationship with former English footballer Jade Moore since February 2024.
+She previously dated fellow Irish footballer Katie McCabe from 2016 until 2023.